wp-plugins/marctv-jquery-video-embed/readme.txt

 Syntax: <a class="flashvideo" href="http://www.youtube.com/watch?v=TJHX52TXgm4">My Title</a>

 Degrades gracefully.
-The biggest advantages of this plugin is that it does not alter your original markup in any way.
+The biggest advantage of this plugin is that it does not alter your original markup in any way.
 If you (or youtube) decides that flash is not the best way to embed video you won't be stuck with embed codes in your article.
 I will update this plugin to keep track with this development.
 And if you decide to use another plugin because this plugin does not suit your requirements then you can still switch because you did just add classes to html tags.
 So if everything breaks you still have working links to video ressources in your content.

 Feel free to contact me if you have any questions.
 Please use the wordpress forums and name a tag of your post after the plugin's name.
 Thank you.